 TOPICAL AREA IMPACT MITIGATION MEASURE RESPONSIBLE PARTY MONITORIN G ACTION 1.
 ENFORCEMENT AGENCY 2.
 MONITORING AGENCY 3.
 MONITORING PHASE CUL-9 described above, the proposed project would result in less than significant impacts to human remains.
 4.7 Geology and Soils Threshold 4.7d): Would the project be located on expansive soil, as defined in Table 18-1 B of the Uniform Building Code (1994), creating substantial direct or indirect risks to life or property?
-Incorporation of and compliance with the Conclusions and Recommendations detailed in the Preliminary Geotechnical Engineering Investigation.
+MM GEO-1 Incorporation of and compliance with the Conclusions and Recommendations detailed in the Preliminary Geotechnical Engineering Investigation.
 All grading operations and construction shall be conducted in conformance with the recommendations included in the geotechnical report on the project site that has been prepared by NorCal Engineering, titled Preliminary Geotechnical Engineering Investigation (NorCal, 2020).
 Design, grading, and construction shall be performed in accordance with the requirements of the City of Moreno Valley and the California Building Code (CBC) applicable at the time of grading, appropriate local grading regulations, and the recommendations of the project geotechnical consultant as summarized in a final written report, subject to review by the City of Moreno Valley Community Development Department, or designee, prior to commencement of grading activities.
-Project Applicant, Project Architect, and Project Construction Contractor Implement Recommenda tions 1.
-City of Moreno Valley Planning Department 2.
-City of Moreno Valley Planning Department 3.
-During project design and project construction activities Threshold 4.7 f): Would the project directly or indirectly destroy a unique paleontological resource or site or unique geologic feature?
-Prior to the issuance of the grading permit, the applicant shall provide a letter to the City of Moreno Valley Planning Department, or designee, from a qualified paleontologist stating that the paleontologist has been retained to provide services for the project.
+Project Applicant, Project Architect, and Project Construction Contractor Implement Recommenda tions City of Moreno Valley Planning Department City of Moreno Valley Planning Department During project design and project construction activities Threshold 4.7 f): Would the project directly or indirectly destroy a unique paleontological resource or site or unique geologic feature?
+MM GEO-2 Prior to the issuance of the grading permit, the applicant shall provide a letter to the City of Moreno Valley Planning Department, or designee, from a qualified paleontologist stating that the paleontologist has been retained to provide services for the project.
 The paleontologist shall develop, as needed, a Paleontological Resources Impact Mitigation Plan (PRIMP) to mitigate the potential impacts to unknown buried paleontological resources that may exist on site for review and approval by the City.
 The PRIMP shall require that the paleontologist perform paleontological monitoring of any ground-disturbing activities within undisturbed native sediments during mass grading, site preparation, and underground utility installation.
-The project paleontologist may reevaluate the necessity for paleontological monitoring after 50 percent or greater of the excavations have been completed.
-In the event paleontological resources are encountered, ground-disturbing activity within 50 feet of the area of the discovery shall cease.
+The project paleontological resources are encountered, ground-disturbing activity within 50 feet of the area of the discovery shall cease.
 The paleontologist shall examine the materials encountered, assess the nature and extent of the find, and recommend a course of action to further investigate and protect or recover and salvage those resources that have been encountered.
 Criteria for discard of specific fossil specimens will be made explicit.
 If the qualified paleontologist determines that impacts on a sample containing significant paleontological resources cannot be avoided by project planning, then recovery may be applied.
-Actions may include Project Applicant, Qualified Paleontologist, and Construction Contractor Monitoring, Assessment, Recovery, and Curation 1.
-City of Moreno Valley Planning Department 2.
-City of Moreno Valley Planning Department 3.
-During project construction activities
+Actions may include Project Applicant, Qualified Paleontologist, and Construction Contractor Monitoring, Assessment, Recovery, and Curation City of Moreno Valley Planning Department City of Moreno Valley Planning Department During project construction activities